-Keep in mind though that just like vinegar, boiling or steaming water is going to kill tiny living things it touches, so I would not do this anywhere but on a brick pathway.
+Keep in mind though that just like vinegar, boiling or steaming water is going to kill tiny living things it touches, so I would not do this anywhere but on a brick pathway, free of any animals.

 If you do manage to truly kill off or remove the weeds (roots and all), consider adding polymeric jointing sand to the cracks to prevent new seeds from germinating there.